 My Gals.
-My Homies.
 My People.
 How often are you washing your makeup brushes?
 The general consensus among my friends is never…(hard gulp).

 When I asked my friends why they weren’t washing their brushes more often, the three biggest responses were 1: time, it felt epic, like it was going to take forever 2: they didn’t what product to use to clean them and 3: they’d wash their brushes and there would be makeup still stuck inside the brush.